A hidden treasure in the province of Segovia (Spain) awaits you.

 Due to the current situation and to avoid crowds, we strongly recommend buying tickets online instead of adquiring them at the ticket window.

-For your and everyone's safety, it is mandatory to bring a mask to access the visit.
+For yours and everyone's safety, we also recommend wearing a mask during the visit.

 The Cave of Enebralejos, next to the village of Prádena de la Sierra, is the most important of the known ones in the province of Segovia.

 From its entrance, the cave presents us with the beauty of its rooms and galleries, adorned with a splendid set of calcareous concretions: stalactites, stalagmites, columns, flowstones and draperies occur as we go deeper into it.

 We also find numerous examples of the use of the cave as a necropolis by our ancestors of the Chalcolithic in the form of paintings and engravings that have been dated to about 2500 BC.